-Figure 6 - Removing a soldered-in CPU
+Figure 6 - Removing a soldered CPU

 Step 12) After the CPU has been removed, place the controller board in a small vice - one with plastic or rubber jaws.
-DO NOT USE A METAL JAWED VICE!
-The vice should be applied at the edge of the board - away from components.
+Do not use a metal jawed vice!
+The vice should be applied at the edge of the board.
 Be careful to avoid squeezing the components!
-Use the soldering iron and a solder sucker to remove each pin and the solder on both sides of the board.
-Ensure there are no solder bridges or traces that have been shorted together!
+Use the soldering iron and a desoldering station (preferred) or solder sucker to remove each pin and the solder on both sides of the board.